 I have been wanting to try out the Saucony Endorphin Shift since it was first announced but they were difficult to get due to demand.
 I can’t complain as I was one of the first to get my hands on the Endorphin Pro in February during the U.S. Olympic Marathon Trials weekend and actually raced in them the following day at the Atlanta Publix Half Marathon.
 I’ve put in just over 160 miles in this shoe and can now provide a full review from my perspective.

 First of all, let’s discuss the purpose of this shoe according to Saucony.
 It’s an everyday trainer designed to provide ample cushioning for long miles.
 According to Saucony’s website, it’s in the Structured Cushion category while others have it listed as in the Neutral Cushion.
-They’re both right as there are elements that suggest it should be a structured shoe but it’s technically missing an element that would definitely place it in the neutral category.
+They’re both right as there are elements that suggest it should be a structured shoe but it’s technically missing an element (medial post) that would definitely place it in the neutral category.
 Let me explain.
 Typically, a structured shoe has a medial post, a denser and stiffer material on the medial side under the arch to provide a more stable platform for those that tend to overpronate.
 Saucony doesn’t list a medial post in the specs of the Saucony Endorphin Shift but it kind of does have one, although very small.

 The light green foam on the medial side, while small is a denser foam and could be classified as a medial post.
 The heel counter made of TPU provides some additional support but it’s not as stiff as heel counters in other shoes.
 It is slightly flexible and it does extend down into the midsole on the medial side.
 These two elements provide some “structure” to the shoe and may help those that need some additional stability.
 If you’re a runner that typically runs in a neutral shoe, these elements may turn you away.
 As a neutral runner, I was concerned about this but I have not had any issues and I can not notice either of those elements during my run and I shy away from even the minimal stability shoes as I can sense the medial post underfoot.